yrashk/es4j/README.md

 * [Yurii Rashkovskii](https://github.com/yrashk/es4j/milestones/Roadmap)

+Also, there's a [centralized list of reported issues](https://github.com/eventsourcing/es4j/issues).
+These do not imply an actual roadmap, just what has been reported.

 # Snapshot versions

 Every successful build is published into a [separate Maven repository on Bintray](https://bintray.com/eventsourcing/maven-snapshots) (using a `git describe`